The just-food interview - Unilever CEO Paul Polman, part one

 And Polman, the chief executive of one of the world's largest consumer goods companies, has his apron on, ready to help cook a risotto.
 The conversation, however, quickly turns to one area that seems to have gone off the boil - the emerging markets.

 There has been growing evidence of a slowdown in the world's key developing economies in recent quarters.
-Brazil, Russia, India and China are about to see out a year when growth will be stronger than in many parts of the West but also when growth will be its lowest in a decade - excluding 2009 when the BRICs felt the impact of the global financial crisis.
+Brazil, Russia, India and China are about to see out a year when growth will be stronger than in many parts of the West but also at its lowest in a decade - excluding 2009 when the BRICs felt the impact of the global financial crisis.

 The recent cooling of the Chinese economy has hit demand for commodities, which has notably impacted Brazil and Russia.
 Currency devaluation has squeezed consumer incomes, particularly in Brazil and India.
 Lower oil prices and an easing in global trade has affected Russia, where internal investment has also fallen and inflation remains stubbornly high.